-- 1. Details of physical progress achieved and expenditure incurred and commitment made so far should be given.

-- 2. Date of latest approved, revised and proposed completion schedule of the project along with time overrun and reasons thereof should be elaborated.
-Revised cost as proposed may be given.

-- 3. Reasons of increase in cost may be given in the following manner
+- 1. Details of physical progress achieved and expenditure incurred and commitment made so far should be given. - 2.
+Date of latest approved, revised and proposed completion schedule of the project along with time overrun and reasons thereof should be elaborated.
+Revised cost as proposed may be given. - 3.
+Reasons of increase in cost may be given in the following manner

 - i.
 Price Escalation

 - ii.
 Foreign Exchange variation

 - iii.
 Statutory levies

 - iv.
+Change in price index of commodities

+- v.
 Change in Scope

-- v.
+- vi.
 Addition / deletion

-- vi.
+- vii.
 Under-estimation

-- vii.
+- viii.
 Others (to be specified)

 - 4. The underlying justification for increase in cost due to various factors may be explained.

 - 5. Effect of revision in capital cost estimates on cost of production and profitability / viability with reference to earlier approved capital cost of the project.

-- 6. Evaluation Reports by in-house / external agencies, Audit Reports etc. on the outcome of the projects, if any, should be brought out in the memorandum. - 7.
-Report of Departmentally related Standing Committee, if any, to fix the responsibility for cost and time overrun along with action taken report on its recommendations may be appended with the memo to Finance Department.
+- 6. Evaluation Reports by in-house / external agencies, Audit Reports etc. on the outcome of the projects, if any, should be brought out in the memorandum.

+- 7. Report of Departmentally related Standing Committee, if any, to fix the responsibility for cost and time overrun along with action taken report on its recommendations may be appended with the memo to Finance Department.

-19. Approvals and Clearances:
+18. Approvals and Clearances